uym2/TreeShrink/README.md

 ```

 ### Examples:
-The TreeShrink package comes with several testing trees that can be found in the test_data folder.
+The TreeShrink package comes with several testing trees that can be found in the `test_data` folder.

 The following command will produce the shrunk trees and the corresponding removing sets at false positive error rate alpha = 0.05 (default)
 ```bash
 python treeshrink.py -i test_data/mm10.trees
 ```

-After running the command, the program will generate the folder test_data/mm10_kshrink/, inside which you will find the shrinked trees (mm10_shrinked_0.05.trees) and the removing sets (mm10_shrinked_RS_0.05).
+After running the command, the program will generate the folder test_data/mm10_kshrink/, inside which you will find the shrunk trees (mm10_shrinked_0.05.trees) and the removing sets (mm10_shrinked_RS_0.05).

 The alpha threshold can be adjusted using ```-q``` option.
 The output folder can be changed using ```-d```.
 Note that you can run TreeShrink with multiple alpha thresholds, as follow